NorthernWidget/ALog/README.md

   // If you are using a standard Arduino board (i.e. not a full ALog data
   // logger) and are not using the Arduino shield, you will have to set the
-  // proper pins for the indicator LED (defualts to 9) and the SD card, RTC
+  // proper pins for the indicator LED (defaults to 9) and the SD card, RTC
   // power, and sensor or other external device power (default to -1).
   // The "-1" default ensures that no pins are affected by commands to switch
   // power to the SD card, RTC power, or sensor power.
 This is because the